christopheraue/m-ruby-concurrently/guides/Performance.md

 # Performance of Concurrently

+Overall, Concurrently is able to execute around 100k moderately costly concurrent evaluations per second.
+The upper bound for this value is narrowed down in the following benchmarks.

-The performance is measured in Ruby 2.4.1 on an Intel i7-5820K 3.3 GHz running Linux 4.10.
-Garbage collection is disabled during the measurements.
+The measurements are executed with Ruby 2.4.1 on an Intel i7-5820K 3.3 GHz running Linux 4.10.
+Garbage collection is disabled.

 ## Calling a (Concurrent) Proc